-A total of 236,000 coho smolts (rounded from 235,969) are estimated to have emigrated from the Quillayute River system in 2021 (Table 1).
-This preliminary estimate is based on coho smolt data measured in the Quillayute watershed in 2021 by West Fork Environmental and the Quileute Nation (C. Wagemann, Quileute Natural Resources, personal communication).
-Smolt abundance from the Dickey River alone was estimated to be 52,056 wild coho smolts (482 smolts/mi2).
-Smolt abundance from the Bogachiel, Calawah, and Sol duc rivers was estimated to be 183,913 wild coho smolts (353 smolts/mi2).
+A total of 339,000 coho smolts (rounded from 338,984) are estimated to have emigrated from the Quillayute River system in 2022 (Table 1).
+This estimate is based on coho smolt data measured in the Quillayute watershed in 2022 by West Fork Environmental and the Quileute Nation (C. Wagemann, Quileute Natural Resources, personal communication).
+Smolt abundance from the Dickey River alone was estimated to be 80,568 wild coho smolts and applied to the 108 mi watershed (746 smolts/mi).
+Smolt abundance from the Bogachiel, Calawah, and Sol Duc rivers was estimated to be 258,416 wild coho smolts and determined from the average Bogachiel average production value (496 smolts/mi) applied to the 521 mi of the Quillayute watershed, excluding the Dickey River sub-basin.
+This is a 44% increase over the 2021 estimate of 235,340 smolts.
 In the past, abundance was based on historic measurements in two sub-basins of the Quillayute River and a current year-to-historical smolt abundance ratio in the Clearwater River (Queets management unit).
 Both estimates are provided for comparison.

 In the Quillayute watershed, smolt production was measured historically in the Bogachiel and Dickey rivers.
-Coho smolt abundance above the Dickey River trap averaged 71,189 coho (818 smolts/mi2) between 1992 and 1994.
-Coho smolt abundance in the Bogachiel River averaged 53,751 smolts (417 smolts/mi2) over three years (1987, 1988, and 1990).
+Coho smolt abundance above the Dickey River trap (87 mi) averaged 71,189 coho (818 smolts/mi) between 1992 and 1994.
+Coho smolt abundance above the Bogachiel River trap (129 mi) averaged 53,751 smolts (417 smolts/mi) over three years (1987, 1988, and 1990).
 The difference in smolt densities between watersheds was hypothesized to result from additional rearing habitat in the lower gradient Dickey River when compared to the Bogachiel River (Seiler 1996).
-This interpretation is further supported by the relatively high smolt densities observed in other low-gradient systems such as the Chehalis River (Table 3) and Cedar Creek (NF Lewis River, Figure 16).
+This interpretation is further supported by the relatively high smolt densities observed in other low-gradient systems such as the Chehalis River (Table 3).
 Lower gradient topography may increase access to and availability of summer and winter rearing habitats (Sharma and Hilborn 2001).